-The questions assume you are (perhaps as a care partner or caregiver or someone in another role) communicating with or assisting this person, so you are observing yourself while you communicate or assist.
-(If someone else is assisting instead, then you will observe whoever is assisting and ask yourself the questions about whoever is assisting and communicating with this person.)
+The questions assume you are the care partner (or caregiver) communicating with and assisting this person.
+(So you are observing yourself while you communicate and assist.)
+If someone else is assisting instead, then you will observe whoever is assisting and ask yourself the questions about whoever is assisting and communicating with this person.